tinnuadan/nicesleep/README.md

 ## A note on AFK players
 The plugin does not keep track of afk players itself but relies on the command ```afkcheck``` from CMI.
 If this command is not available, there won't be any distinction between afk and non-afk players.

+## Changelog
+# v 1.1
+- Sleeping messages can now be shown
+- Players in creative or spectator won't be considered for the calculation